Feature Races at The Meadows

 Temlee

 Named after the immortal 'Olympic Park King' Temlee, this race honours the Victorian Hall of Famer.
-Temlee holds a special place in the hearts of the MGRA.
-Today 'The Meadows' main dining room is named after this champion.
-Temlee won 25 races from 37 starts, 13 of them at Olympic Park, and went on to sire 735 litters.
+A winner of 25 races from 37 starts, including 13 at Olympic Park, the star of the track became a sensation at stud with his name still found in many pedigrees to this day.

 Rookie Rebel